natasnat/SVA-with-snappy/README.md

 ## 📖 Overview

 This repository contains a **Python implementation of SVA** for **Sentinel-1 Single Look Complex (SLC) SAR images**.
 The script integrates with **ESA SNAP** via the `snappy` Python API to process SAR products.
+Is performed after ESD step of SNAP2StaMPS workflow by Blasco et al. (2021) [1].

+The workflow pngs clearly describe procedures for full-scene SVA and amplitude-based SVA.

 For the amplitude-based SVA variant, a Band Maths graph is included for SNAP to replace the SVA-filtered phase with the original phase, preserving phase continuity.

-SVA processing is fully compatible with the SNAP2StaMPS workflow by Blasco et al. (2021) [1].
-The workflow clearly describes procedures for full-scene SVA and amplitude-based SVA.

-Test data are provided for:

-- Step after Enhanced Spectral Diversity (ESD)
+Test data are provided for Step after Enhanced Spectral Diversity (ESD).
-- After ESD + SVA
-- Interferograms for both SVA variants (entire scene and amplitude-based)

 ---